trovu/trovu/blog/_posts/how-i-use-trovu/index.md

 ## Curious About Yours

 If you are already a Trovu user, too, I'd be curious about your setup and practice.
-Please contact me via info@trovu.net or [x.com/trovu](https://x.com/trovu_net), and we'll publish it here.
+Please share it in our [Github Discussions](https://github.com/trovu/trovu/discussions), or as a reply to the [X post](https://x.com/trovu_net).